czue/pegasus-docs/docker.md

 own local environment if you are always using Docker for development.
 Python requirements are automatically installed when the container builds.

-However, keep in mind that if you go this route, you will need to run all commmands inside the containers as per the instructions below.
+However, keep in mind that if you go this route, you will need to run all commands inside the containers as per the instructions below.

 ## Running once-off management commands